CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 2: Managing LLM Traffic.md

 ## Task 2: Apply rate limiting policies to control token consumption.

+In this task, you will deploy APIM, AI Foundry endpoints, and model subscriptions, and configure token rate limiting policies.
+You will test API requests, monitor token usage, and verify that the rate limiting enforces consumption limits correctly.

 https://github.com/Azure-Samples/AI-Gateway/blob/main/labs/token-rate-limiting/README.MD

 1. In Visual Studio Code, from the left navigation pane, select **token-rate-limiting (2)**, and click on **token-rate-limiting.ipynb (2)**.